akl5/PackTrack/api/README.md

 Exposes a Port: Opens port 4000 for external access, letting the app talk with the outside world.
 Defines the Application Entry Point: Defines that the container needs to run backend_app.py with Python upon start.

-README.md
-Markdown that describes the purpose of each page.

 requirements.txt